-Marta Sutton Weeks Wulf was born May 24, 1930 in Buenos Aires, Argentina.
-The second daughter in a geology family, she was reared on both the North and South American continents.
+Marta Sutton Weeks (Mrs. L. Austin) presently of Palmetto Bay, Florida, was born May 24, 1930 in Buenos Aires, Argentina.
+The second daughter of a geologist’s family, she was reared on both the North and South American continents.